-- Syndicate covering transactions involve purchases of the Notes in the open market after the distribution has been completed in order to cover syndicate short positions.
-In determining the source of Notes to close out the short position, the underwriters will consider, among other things, the price of Notes available for purchase in the open market as compared to the price at which they may purchase Notes through the over-allotment option.
-If the underwriters sell more Notes than could be covered by the over-allotment option, a naked short position, that position can only be closed out by buying Notes in the open market.
-A naked short position is more likely to be created if the underwriters are concerned that there may be downward pressure on the price of the Notes in the open market after pricing that could adversely affect investors who purchase in the offering. - Penalty bids permit the managers to reclaim a selling concession from a syndicate member when the Notes originally sold by the syndicate member are purchased in a stabilizing transaction or a syndicate covering transaction to cover syndicate short positions.
+In connection with the offering, Ladenburg Thalmann & Co.
+Inc., on behalf of the underwriters, may purchase and sell Notes in the open market.
+These transactions may include short sales, syndicate covering transactions and stabilizing transactions.
+Short sales involve syndicate sales of Notes in excess of the number of Notes to be purchased by the underwriters in the offering, which creates a syndicate short position.
+"Covered" short sales are sales of Notes made in an amount up to the number of Notes represented by the underwriters' overallotment option.
+In determining the source of Notes to close out the covered syndicate short position, the underwriters will consider, among other things, the price of Notes available for purchase in the open market as compared to the price at which they may purchase Notes through the overallotment option.
+Transactions to close out the covered syndicate short position involve either purchases of Notes in the open market after the distribution has been completed or the exercise of the overallotment option.
+The underwriters may also make "naked" short sales of Notes in excess of the overallotment option.
+The underwriters must close out any naked short position by purchasing Notes in the open market.
+A naked short position is more likely to be created if the underwriters are concerned that there may be downward pressure on the price of Notes in the open market after pricing that could adversely affect investors who purchase in the offering.
+Stabilizing transactions consist of bids for or purchases of Notes in the open market while the offering is in progress.

+The underwriters also may impose a penalty bid.
+Penalty bids permit the underwriters to reclaim a selling concession from a syndicate member when Ladenburg Thalmann & Co.
+Inc. repurchases Notes originally sold by that syndicate member in order to cover syndicate short positions or make stabilizing purchases.